 The origins of chaos engineering can be traced to Netflix's migration from an on-premises data center to cloud infrastructure - Amazon Web Service (AWS).
-During Netflix's early days in the cloud, workloads were primarily deployed on EC2 instances (it was the state-of-the-art in cloud compute back then).
+During Netflix's early days in the cloud, workloads were primarily deployed on EC2 instances (it was the state-of-the-art in cloud computing back then).
 Strangely though, EC2 Instances would shut down without warning.
-As you can imagine, the impact was unacceptable as this behavior introduced serious availability issues.
-Netflix customers could be cut off for a while and probably reconnected afterward, the immediate impact would be a bad customer experience.
+As you can imagine, the impact was unacceptable as this behaviour introduced serious availability issues.
+Netflix customers could be cut off for a while and probably reconnected afterwards, and the immediate effect would be a bad customer experience.

 Netflix Chaos Monkey

-Unfortunately for Netflix, AWS had no solution to these failures, hence innovating a solution was imperative!
-Enter chaos engineering, the basic idea was to evolve systems that could tolerate the menace of unpredictable dying EC2 instances.
-Consequently, Netflix implemented Chaos Monkey, a system that would automatically and intentionally inject availability failures.
-The main job of Chaos Monkey was to randomly kill EC2 instances and other services, this would effectively cause the very failures that occurred unpredictably.
+Unfortunately for Netflix, AWS had no solution to these failures; hence innovating a solution was imperative!
+Enter chaos engineering; the basic idea was to evolve systems that could tolerate the menace of unpredictable dying EC2 instances.
+Consequently, Netflix implemented Chaos Monkey, which automatically and intentionally injects availability failures.
+The main job of Chaos Monkey was to kill EC2 instances and other services randomly.
+Unfortunately, this would effectively cause the very failures that occurred unpredictably.

 Crazy as it sounds, Chaos Monkey performed remarkably well; the engineering teams evolved by implementing systems that survived dying EC instances.
 Due to the success of Chaos Monkey, Netflix developed other tools based on the Principles of Chaos Engineering, these set of tools were known as the Netflix Simian Army.
 By continually deploying these tools and adopting

 a learning from failure mindset, Netflix has survived outages that took out entire AWS regions, e.g. the US East 1 outage.